 I am a writer, and most of my work centers around adventure, travel, and human experiences with both of those.
 I’m a contributing editor at Climbing, Adventure Journal, and The Dirtbag Diaries.
 My stories have appeared in Backpacker, National Geographic Adventure, Outside, Men’s Journal, Sierra, Adventure Cyclist, and other publications.
 My books are available here.

 Speaking engagements: I love to share stories with groups large and small, and present on inspiration, adventure, and how to live the best life you can and maximize fun while doing it.
-E-mail me at brendanpleonard [at] gmail [dot] com if you’re looking for a speaker.
+For more information, visit brendanleonard.co or fill out the contact form here.

 Sponsorship: I work with a few select brands whose mission aligns well with the message of this web site.
 If you’re interested, I’d love to chat.
-I can be reached at brendanpleonard [at] gmail [dot] com.
+I can be reached via the contact form here.